automl/ConfigSpace/docs/source/Guide.rst

 .. note::
     Don't use either the :class:`~ConfigSpace.conditions.EqualsCondition` or the :class:`~ConfigSpace.conditions.InCondition` on float hyperparameters.
-    Due to floating-point inaccuracy, it is very unlikely that, for example, the :class:`~ConfigSpace.conditions.EqualsCondition` is evaluated to True.
+    For example due to floating-point inaccuracy, it is very unlikely that the :class:`~ConfigSpace.conditions.EqualsCondition` is evaluated to True.